-Criminals spend hours researching their scams and use a range of different tactics, sometimes impersonating employees of legitimate organisations in order to capitalise on situations for their own financial gain.
+Criminals spend hours researching their scams and use a wide range of tactics, sometimes impersonating employees of legitimate organisations in order to capitalise on situations for their own financial gain.
 Learning more about the different types of fraud and scams could potentially help you to avoid falling victim to them.

 Protecting young people like Evie, the star of our new ‘Staying Safe Online’ video, from the dangers of fraud and scams whilst using the internet is increasingly important.
 The internet is becoming an inseparable part of young people’s lives, so it’s important they understand how to stay safe online.